harvard-nrg/scanbuddy/docs/source/user_docs.rst

 Understanding the Plots and Metrics Table
 """""""""""""""""""""""""""""""""""""""""

 The Scanbuddy motion plots show the participant movement over the duration of the scan in 6 different directions: x, y, z, roll, pitch, yaw.
-They are split into the "Translations" graph for x, y, z and into the "Rotations" graph for roll, ptich, yaw.
+They are split into the "Translations" graph for x, y, z and into the "Rotations" graph for roll, pitch, yaw.
 The "Translations" plot has N on the x-axis meaning number of volumes.
-The Y-axis is movement in millimeteres.
+The Y-axis is movement in millimeters.
 The "Rotations" plot also has N on the x-axis for volumes and the y-axis is degrees of rotation.

 The motion shown is volume-to-volume, meaning that the amount of motion shown in volume 150 is relative to where the participant's head was at volume 149.
 It is not registered to volume one or some other arbitrary volume.
-See the `technical appendix <technical_appendix.html>`_ secion for more details on how the motion calculation happens and specific reasoning for this approach.
+See the `technical appendix <technical_appendix.html>`_ section for more details on how the motion calculation happens and specific reasoning for this approach.

 The "Motion Metrics" table shows data that may be of interest to users.
-The table calls users' attention to large motion artifacts with the "Movements > .5 mm" and "Movements > 1mm" rows.
-Additionally, Scanbuddy provdies a preliminary SNR metric estimation.
+The table calls users' attention to large motion artifacts with the "Movements > .5 mm" and "Movements > 1 mm" rows.
+Additionally, Scanbuddy provides a preliminary SNR metric estimation.
 See the `technical appendix <technical_appendix.html>`_ for details on SNR calculation.

+And that's Scanbuddy!
+Reach out to info@neuroinfo.org with any additional questions or comments.
+See also: `Scanbuddy github repository <https://github.com/harvard-nrg/scanbuddy>`_